 We consider our rates very fair and competitive.
-You’ll find some companies out there that charge a lower hourly rate, but not many that also 1. won’t tack on additional fees elsewhere, 2. are fully insured and licensed, and 3. use a well-experienced and fairly compensated moving crew.
+You’ll find some companies out there that charge a lower hourly rate, but not many that also 1. won’t tack on many other additional fees, 2. are fully insured and licensed, and 3. use a well-experienced and fairly compensated moving crew.

 The typical one bedroom apartment takes about 3 hours, however there’s a substantial range, depending on the client’s possessions, how well those possessions are packed up, the length of the walk from apartment to truck, the number of stairs to climb, and more.